fivetwentythree/exp/content/posts/democracy-america.md

 {{< youtube Rzr3AOtFA8o >}}

 So there was this French guy, Alexis de Tocqueville, who showed up in America in 1831, supposedly to look at prisons but really to figure out what the deal was with democracy.
 And look, I know what you're thinking: "Why do I care what some 19th-century French aristocrat thought about America?"
-But here's the thing — the guy basically invented political science Twitter 200 years early.
+But here's the thing, the guy basically invented political science Twitter 200 years early.

 ## Everyone's Equal But Also Not

 The main thing Tocqueville noticed was that Americans were _obsessed_ with equality.
-Not like "everyone has the same stuff" equality — Americans were definitely trying to get rich — but more like "nobody's inherently better than anyone else" equality.
+Not like "everyone has the same stuff" equality Americans were definitely trying to get rich, but more like "nobody's inherently better than anyone else" equality.
 No aristocrats!
 No inherited titles!
 Your dad could be a farmer and you could become president!
 (Or, more realistically, open a small business that fails, but still.)

 This is weird!
 Most of human history is just, like, "some people are nobles and some people are peasants and that's how it is."
 Americans were like, "what if... not that?"
 Revolutionary, literally.